Dayana-K-H/Dayana-K-H/README.md

 <h3>👋 Hi, I’m @Dayana-K-H <h3></h3> <br>
-I am a third-year student in Information Systems with a passion for creating innovative solutions through technology.<br>
+I am a fresh graduate in Information Systems with a passion for creating innovative solutions through technology.<br>
 I am committed to continuous learning and personal growth, driven by a strong desire to leverage my expertise in Android development and UI/UX design.
 I look forward to contributing to meaningful projects within the tech industry.<br>
 <br>